rsaz/TwitchBot/README.md

 - **Ping**: A separate thread to ping twitch server every 5 minutes (_Time is customizable_).
 This functionality prevents your twitch bot to be disconnected;
 - **Interpretator**: A static class responsible to humanize the messages that can be read and written in the chat;
 - **Secrets**: Is a resource from .NET only that allows you to hide or encapsulate critical information such as username, password, oauth, channel, etc of your application.
 You can replace this resource for a static class or dotenv to keep your critical data safe;
 - **Commands**: This functionality is to give the application the ability to respond commands given by the viewers in the chat.
-You can customize the name of commands and how they can respond;
+You can customize the name of commands and how they can respond; Command Initials can be customized.
+Ex.: "!", "!R", etc.

 ## Tools